Frequently Asked Questions

 There are a number of options for genetic testing of both a pre-transferred embryo and a fetus.
 Most parents choose to have the embryo PGT tested to ensure that the embryo is healthy and a good candidate for transfer to optimize the chances of pregnancy.
 Fetal testing is common to check for genetic conditions prior to the birth of the child but is completely optional.

-I’ve been diagnosed with HIV, can I still have a baby thru Surrogacy?
+I’ve been diagnosed with HIV; can I still have a baby through surrogacy?

 Yes.
 At Accel Conceptions, we offer concierge services to help those who have been diagnosed with HIV or other chronic diseases to conceive a child.